 Consumption and Experiential Marketing

-The cutting edge research in this Research Cluster is looking at the shear breadth of experiential options that are now possible and asking the key questions about whether these ‘experiences’ impact on buying behaviour and help drive businesses forward.
-Different business sectors will clearly want to offer widely varying experiences and the group includes experts covering numerous fields from online retail, to tourism, to B-2-B, to older person’s marketing to inbound digital marketing.
+The cutting-edge research in this cluster considers the sheer breadth of experiential options that are now possible and asks key questions about how these ‘experiences’ impact on buying behaviour, help drive businesses forward and enhance or diminish the lives of the consumers we study.
+Different business sectors seek to offer widely varying experiences and the group includes experts covering numerous fields from digital marketing, tourism, B-2-B marketing, marketing to the elderly and health studies.
 The group combines academic excellence with a practitioner focus and we collaborate with many organisations, sharing both new ideas and best practice.